beforesemicolon/flatlist-react/README.md

 Grouping is a powerful feature and by default FlatList will add a `<hr/>` in between groups but you can override this as well by using `groupSeparator` props.
 You can control list grouping with props `groupBy` and `groupOf`.

+##### groupReversed prop
+`groupReversed` will have the save effect as `reversed` but on a group level.
+It will read/display your group in reversed order unless there is some group level sorting.
+Any group level sorting will overwrite reversing.

 ##### groupBy prop
 `groupBy` can either be a string using
 [Dot Notation for string](https://github.com/ECorreia45/flatlist-react/tree/documentation#dot-notation-for-string)